-(4) campaigning of any sort in the indoor public spaces of WWU.

-(5) verbal campaigning of any sort in academic classrooms, with the exception of the announcement of a candidacy or the election events organized by the Elections Coordinator.
-One-on-one conversations of a personal nature regarding candidacy or election events are permitted in academic classrooms.

-g.
-Campaigning of any sort, including campaign activities listed in Section 3, clause III (a) of this Code, shall be prohibited in the following locations during the time of the elections:

-- (1) in any computer lab or within thirty feet (30') of a stationary computer station on the main\ (Bellingham)campus of WWU, - (2) within sixty feet (60') of an official voting booth. - h.
+- (4) campaigning of any sort in the indoor public spaces of WWU-with the exception of reserved table spaces reserved, after notifying the Elections Coordinator. - A. Table-spaces reserved for indoor public spaces must not exceed a maximum of 12 hours over the entire campaign - B. Reserving tables for outdoor public spaces are allowed, after notifying the Elections Coordinator, and do not hold to the tabling maximum. - (5) verbal campaigning of any sort in academic classrooms, with the exception of the announcement of a candidacy or the election events organized by the Elections Coordinator.
+One-on-one conversations of a personal nature regarding candidacy or election events are permitted in academic classrooms. - h.g.Campaigning of any sort, including campaign activities listed in Section 3, clause III (a) of this Code, shall be prohibited in the following locations during the time of the elections: - (1) in any computer lab or within thirty feet (30') of a stationary computer station on the main (Bellingham)campus of WWU, - (2) within sixty feet (60') of an official voting booth. - i-h.
 The logos of AS offices, officially recognized AS programs, WWU offices, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials or campaign websites.
 For the purposes of this provision, campaign social media sites are able to share items related to the groups listed above but may not use these logos with any electronic campaign materials (e.g. profile picture, cover photo, etc.).
-The AS logo is an exception to this rule and may be used on campaign materials. - i.
-Physical campaign materials, as defined by Section 4 of this Code, and any adhesive used must be completely removed and cleaned up from any location on campus by the candidates or sponsor(s) of a measure who posted or distributed them by 4:00 p.m. on the third calendar day following the close of the elections.
+The AS logo is an exception to this rule and may be used on campaign materials. - H. Physical campaign materials, as defined by Section 4 of this Code, and any adhesive used must be completely removed and cleaned up from any location on campus by the candidates or sponsor(s) of a measure who posted or distributed them by 4:00 p.m. on the third calendar day following the close of the elections.
 Candidates or sponsors of measures who fail to comply with this requirement shall forfeit up to \$25 of their public financing reimbursement or be charged up to \$25.
-In extreme cases, failure to comply with this requirement may result in the filing of an official grievance against a candidate or sponsor of a measure. - j.
-Intentional tampering with any candidate's or measure's campaign materials by any candidates, sponsors, or anyone affiliated with any campaign\is\strictly prohibited.
-Intentional tampering includes, but is not limited to: defacing, unapproved removal, crossing out, marking on or covering up of campaign materials.
+In extreme cases, failure to comply with this requirement may result in the filing of an official grievance against a candidate or sponsor of a measure. - k-j.
+Intentional tampering with any candidate's or measure's campaign materials by any candidates, sponsors, or anyone affiliated with any campaign is strictly prohibited.
+Intentional tampering includes, but is not limited to defacing, unapproved removal, crossing out, marking on or covering up of campaign materials.
 Intentional tampering constitutes grounds for the filing of an official grievance and may lead to disqualification.
-Unintentional damage to another candidate's campaign material must be reported to the Elections Coordinator and/or to the party affected immediately and must be remedied by the party causing the damage within a time frame specified by the Elections Coordinator. - k.
+Unintentional damage to another candidate's campaign material must be reported to the Elections Coordinator and/or to the party affected immediately and must be remedied by the party causing the damage within a time frame specified by the Elections Coordinator. - I-k.
 No AS funds or resources may be used to campaign for or against a candidate or measure on the ballot unless the resource is publicly available to all students or the funds are allocated through the AS public financing mechanism.